kaust-library-systems/vm_lab/README.md

 ## Apache2

 The focus of this lab is in Ansible, but it's possible to do simple configuration directly in the Vagrant file.
-As an example we will [install the Apache webserver](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-debian-11).
-But first we need to [expose the HTTP port](https://developer.hashicorp.com/vagrant/docs/networking/forwarded_ports) of the virtual machine to the host (our computer):
+As an example we will [install the Apache webserver](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-debian-11), first directly on the server (that is "by-hand"), and then using the _provisioning_ option in Vagrant.
+In either ways, we will need to [expose the HTTP port](https://developer.hashicorp.com/vagrant/docs/networking/forwarded_ports) of the virtual machine to the host (our computer):

 ```
   # Expose the HTTP port (80) of the VM to the host
   config.vm.network "forwarded_port", guest: 80, host: 8080
 ```

-Next we restart the VM to add the new configuration:
+### Directly on the Server

+Start the server (the VM):

 ```
-vagrant reload
+vagrant up
 ```

 Finally we add the web server: